Exo-TiC/ExoTiC-ISM/paper/paper.md

 # Science background

-The scientific context for the Python package presented herein is the characterization of exoplanet atmospheres.
+The scientific context for the Python package presented herein is the characterisation of exoplanet atmospheres.
-There has been a slew of detections of planets outside our own solar system over the past two decades and several characterization methods can be used to determine their chemical compositions.
+There has been a slew of detections of planets outside our own solar system over the past two decades and several characterisation methods can be used to determine their chemical compositions.
 One of them is transit spectroscopy.
 With this technique, astronomers measure the star light passing through an exoplanet's atmosphere while it is transiting in front of its host star.
 Imprinted on this light are the absorption signatures of different materials - atoms and molecules in the gas phase, or solid or liquid aerosols - in the transiting planet's atmosphere.